muhamedzeema/appgallery-deply-action/README.md

 ### `file-path`

-**Required** file path tp upload
+**Required** File path to upload

+### `file-name` (String) default app-release

+**Optional** Desired file name seen on AppGallery Connect after the upload.
+This will define a custom file name on AppGallery package file list.
+If not used, the file name shown on AppGallery Connect will be always app-release.extension.

 ### `submit` (BOOL) default false

-whether or not to submit automatically
+**Optional** whether or not to submit automatically

 ## Sample usage